csaea/quick-references/linux-quick-reference.md

 # **Linux Quick Reference**

 Quick reference for Linux fundamentals.
+For more info about Linux commands, I suggest [this](https://ss64.com/bash/) resource.

 ## Table of Contents
 - [Exit Commands](#exit-commands)